vijikarthi/flink-connectors-wiki/readme.md

 ## Support

 Don’t hesitate to ask!
-Contact the developers and community on the [mailing lists](https://groups.google.com/forum/#!forum/pravega-users) or on [slack](https://pravega-io.slack.com/) if you need any help.
+Contact the developers and community on the  [Slack](https://pravega-io.slack.com/) if you need any help.
 Open an issue if you found a bug on [Github Issues](https://github.com/pravega/flink-connectors/issues).

 ## Documentation
 See the [Project Wiki](https://github.com/pravega/flink-connectors/wiki) for documentation on how to build and use the Flink Connector library.

 More examples on how to use the connectors with Flink application can be found in [Pravega Samples](https://github.com/pravega/pravega-samples) repository.